pr4aveen/tp/docs/DeveloperGuide.md

 This design was chosen as it built on the existing implementation of the find command, which passed a `NameContainsKeywordPredicate` to the `displayList`.
 This means that minimal changes to other parts of the project were required.

+#### Behaviour of Find Command

+The filter used by the Find Command will be reset after the `Add` Command is used.
+It will however persist after using the `Edit` Command and `Delete` Command.

+The list will not be filtered after using the `View` or `Home` Commands.

+We chose this behaviour as we felt that it presents users with the best experience.

 #### Alternative implementation: Using a custom predicate class

 We considered using a custom predicate class to contain all predicates in a separate `MomentumPrediate` interface.